 Videos and some other items are listed under the rubric In Class.
-There will of course also be some lecturing and much discussion in class sessions.
+These are possibilities for viewing together during class; there will of course also be some lecturing and much discussion in class sessions.

 Note: %% indicates a possible text for presentation by student; these will be assigned in an early class meeting.